kevinwatson/docker-for-developers-cookbook/050-chapter-05.md

     - ./:/hprof_data
 ```

-Fourth, copy your `.hprof` file to the directory created in step 1 above to make it accessible to the app running in the container.
+Sixth, copy your `.hprof` file to the directory created in step 1 above to make it accessible to the app running in the container.

-Now run `docker-compose up` to build and run the container.
+Seventh, `docker-compose up` to build and run the container.

-Using your VNC client, connect to `localhost`.
-The default port of `5900` should allow you to connect.
-You should now see a window with the Memory Analyzer app running in the Docker environment.
+Lastly, using your VNC client, connect to `localhost`.
+The client should default to port `5900` which is defined in the `docker-compose.yml` file above.
+After a few seconds you should see a window with the Memory Analyzer app running in the Docker environment.
+From here, you can interact with the graphical interface and open the `.hprof` file by clicking `File/Open Heap Dump...` and navigating to the `/hprof_data` directory.

 ## Resources